 B1c.
 Irving Prigerson (1908-1937)

 B2.
-Zisl Divinskiy (born c.1876 in Russia), who appears in a Korsun revision list in 1879 and probably died young.
+Zisl Divinskiy (born c.1876 in Russia), a daughter who appears in a Korsun revision list in 1879 and probably died young.

 B3.
-Moshko Shlomo Divinskiy (born c.1878 in Russia), who appears in a Korsun revision list in 1879 and probably died young.
+Moshko Shlomo Divinskiy (born c.1878 in Russia), a son who appears in a Korsun revision list in 1879 and probably died young.

 B4.
 Jennie Davis (born 1879 in Russia; died 1921 in Brooklyn) married Julius Litkoff [Jacob Litkowsky] (c.1880-1967) in 1904 in Manhattan.
 They had two children: